widcardw/my-notes/docs/Eng/01-composition.md

 I deem that your visit will bring you more oppotunities to know China, arouse your passion for China's cultures and help you enjoy various delicious foods.

-I am looking forward to your favorable reply at your earlist convenience.
+I am looking forward to your favorable reply at your earliest convenience.

 <p style="text-align:right">Yours truly,</p>